The JCPenney App on Your Mac and iPhone: A Hands-On Shopper's Guide

 Can I really stack coupons in the JCPenney app?

 Often yes.
-JCPenney frequently lets you combine a percentage off coupon with a JCPenney Rewards coupon, and the app shows which offers apply at checkout.
-Watch the exclusions though, since clearance and certain brands are commonly left out, and confirm the discount landed on your total before paying.
+JCPenney frequently lets you combine a percent off coupon with a reward, and the app shows which offers apply at checkout.
+Watch the exclusions though, since clearance and certain brands like Nike and Levi's are commonly left out, and confirm the discount landed on your total before paying.

 Do my cart and rewards sync between my iPhone and Mac?

-Yes, as long as you are signed into the same JCPenney account on both.
-I regularly build a cart on my Mac, then finish the purchase on my iPhone with Apple Pay, and the items and my rewards balance carry over without any extra steps.
+Yes, as long as you are signed into the same JCPenney account in the app and on jcpenney.com.
+I regularly build a cart on my Mac in the browser, then finish the purchase on my iPhone with Apple Pay, and the items and my point balance carry over without any extra steps.

 Why does the JCPenney app feel slow during sales?